algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> By QAs </ins>

 When a bug is identified by the Quality Assurance team, they will promptly generate a GitHub issue within the project's repository. \
-This practice streamlines the developer's workflow by furnishing them with a comprehensive and articulate description of the bug. \
+This practice streamlines the developer's workflow by providing them with a comprehensive and articulate description of the bug. \
 From the title to the step-by-step instructions, clarity and precision are paramount to ensure the developer team fully grasps the nature of the issue and the necessary actions for resolution. \
-This meticulous approach aims to enhance the overall quality of the product. \
+This meticulous approach enhances the overall quality of the product. \
 To facilitate this process, a standardised template has been devised to optimise the quality and simplicity of bug reports. \
 It can be found [here](https://github.com/algosup/2023-2024-project-4-sportshield-team-8/blob/main/.github/ISSUE_TEMPLATE/bugReport.yml).